So Dear YA,

 |The header image for my first ever discussion post and the ‘boneless’ version of this article.|

 The original article, which sadly can’t be found anymore ever since the remodelling of the website, received many replies, which I didn’t expect.
 I mean, the article was basically just parts of what I really wanted to say.
 A “boneless” version of this article, as I would say on twitter.
+Here you can read a short excerpt from the original text.
 I didn’t share the things that hurt the most because I didn’t want my stories to scare people off, I wanted to fit in.
 I wanted these popular book bloggers to listen and also not get bored with my story.
 I mean, I didn’t know any other Black or Indigenous person in the community at the time, so I didn’t think anyone would understand.
 But apparently people could understand where I was coming from because I had replies from all over the world.
 It was unbelievable, I couldn’t grasp at the thought that fellow teenagers could relate and were actually recommending me some books with curly haired main characters, after asking for them.
 But then the ground was swept from underneath my feet as I realised that each teenager was recommending books with white protagonists with curly hair, nothing close to what I was imagining whilst I was writing.
 I was thinking about my hair, black hair, and curly hair textures belonging to people of colour, especially to Black people.
 The responses I received were endless recommendations of white characters with curly and wavy hair and even then, they were very poor takes at ‘curly hair‘ as the recommendations were mostly of characters with “loose curls“.
 This wasn’t even close to what I was thinking about whilst writing the article.

 The responses to my article had a massive impact on me.
 Why was there an outpour of recommendations of books to read with only white characters with ‘curly’ hair?
 Why was it that white characters were thought of first and not black characters?